uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ## Alerting and notifications

-* Severity Levels: Alerts are categorized by severity levels (e.g., Critical, Warning, Info), allowing for a prioritized response and management.
+* Labels: Alerts are categorized by labels like severity (e.g., Critical, Warning, Info), allowing for a prioritized response and management.

-* Notification Channels: Configured within Grafana to support various notification mechanisms.
+* Notification Channels: Configured within Alertmanager to support various notification mechanisms.

 * Alerts and Recommendations via Loki:
     * Loki Querying: Utilize the Loki API to query log data for patterns indicative of issues or anomalies.
 This requires crafting LogQL queries tailored to the types of issues Uyuni Health-Check-Tool aims to detect.